 The Chair-Elect shall automatically become the elected Chair at the next Annual Meeting and the Secretary-Elect shall automatically become the elected Secretary at the same time.
 In the event that the elected Chair or Secretary is unable to complete a term, the position shall be filled by the Chair-Elect or the Secretary-Elect, respectively.
 No individual may hold two CGA offices simultaneously, but must resign one of the positions.
 The Nominating Committee shall nominate a replacement from the membership to fill the remainder of the term, subject to ratification by the CGA Executive Committee.
 If a member of the Executive Committee is unable to complete a term, the Chair shall appoint a replacement from the membership to complete the term.

-1. The Chair shall appoint a Nominating Committee from members of the Executive Committee to select candidates for the several CGA positions.
-Recommendations for candidates shall be sought from the membership.
+1. The Chair shall appoint a Nominating Committee from members of the Executive Committee, who are not candidates for officer and executive committee positions, to select candidates for the several CGA positions.
+In the event a nominating committee member becomes a candidate, the Chair shall replace the member choosing an alternative member of Executive Committee to serve.
+Recommendations for candidates for Executive Committee and Officer positions shall be sought from the membership.
 The Nominating Committee shall prepare a slate of nominees drawn from the CGA membership for CGA approval.
 The slate shall be distributed to the membership of the CGA at least two weeks before the Annual Meeting.
 Nominations for any position elected by the membership of the CGA may be made from the floor at the time of the election by any member of the CGA.
 If more than one candidate shall be recommended for any office, the election for that office shall be by secret ballot.

 The Executive Committee may establish standing and ad hoc committees of the CGA.
 Such committees shall be chaired by a member of the CGA.
 Chairs and members of committees shall be appointed by the Chair with the concurrence of the Executive Committee.
 Chairs will be ex-officio members of the CGA Executive Committee.
 Membership of these working committees shall be open to all members of the CGA.
 CGA committee chairs shall serve for a one-year term with reappointment possible.